File System File System

 NoTrailingDots

-Trailing dots can cause problems for many Windows applications, are not supported by File Explorer and System.IO often doesn't play nice with them on Windows.
-Trailing dots do not pose any problems in Unix-based file systems and they don't pose potential trimming bugs so this flag has no effect when the Unix path format is used.
+Trailing dots can cause problems for many Windows applications, are not supported by File Explorer, and System.IO often doesn't play nice with them.

 NoTrailingSpaces